onekiloparsec/KPCJumpBarControl/README.md

 Highlighting
 ------------

 The jump bar control support the possibility to be highlighted.
-This is useful when you have multiple subviews, each with jump bars, and you need to indicate to the user which subview is actually 'active'.
+This is useful when you have multiple subviews, for instance using <a href="https://github.com/onekiloparsec/KPCSplitPanes">KPCSplitPanes</a>, each with jump bars, and you need to indicate to the user which subview is actually 'active'.

 Author